andrewaguiar/andrewaguiar.github.io/_posts/2017-08-23-rails-how-to-create-rails-applications-more-secure.md

 life cycle like discovering tables, discovering system tables, dumping data and even trying to execute command line in the OS directly.

+## Use bcrypt or scrypt to generate password hashes

+## Consider using Devise to deal with user authentication / registration flow

 ## Lock users account after X failed sign in attempts

 Another very common attack is the brute force attack (generally based on dictionaries), in this attack the bad guy knows the username, email of the user and tries to guess the password.
 He can guess purely using brute force (testing every possibility) or most common doing a dictionary attack (gathering information about the user and creating a dictionary customized to the